-The Company's accounts receivable balance consists of trade receivables and a reserve for credit losses.
+The Company's accounts receivable balance consists of trade receivables, contract assets, and a reserve for credit losses, doubtful accounts.
 Trade receivables are customer obligations due under normal trade terms.
-The Company had net trade receivables of \$6.6 million at September 30, 2023.
-The Company had net trade receivables of \$5.7 million at December 31, 2022.
+Contract assets represent amounts owed for work that has been performed but not yet billed.
+The Company had net trade receivables of \$6.6 million at September 30, 2023 \$4.8 million that included \$4.7 million of accounts receivable and contract assets of \$76,070 on March 31, 2024.
+The Company had net trade receivables of \$5.7 million \$5.0 million that included \$4.9 million of accounts receivable and contract assets of \$83,697 at December 31, 2022 December 31, 2023.

 Management determines the collectability of accounts receivable by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history, and current economic conditions.
 An account is deemed delinquent when the customer has not paid an amount due by its associated due date.
 If a portion of the account balance is deemed uncollectible, the Company will either write off the amount owed or provide a reserve based on its best estimate of the uncollectible portion of the account.
+We assess collectability risk both generally and by specific aged invoices.
+Our loss history informs a general reserve percentage, which we apply to all invoices less than 90 days from the invoice due date, currently 1.1% of the outstanding balance.
+The general reserve, which we update periodically, recognizes that some invoices will likely become a collection risk.
+When an invoice ages 90 days past its due date, we consider each invoice to determine a reserve for collectability based on our prior history and recent communications with the customer, to determine a reserve amount.
+Generally, our reserve for such aged invoices will approach 100% of the invoice amount.

-The Company had a reserve for credit losses of \$205,000 and \$155,000 as of September 30, 2023, and December 31, 2022, respectively.
-Management believes this estimate is reasonable, but there can be no assurance that the estimate will not change due to a change in economic conditions or business conditions within the industry, the individual customers, or the Company.
+The Company had a reserve for credit losses doubtful accounts of \$205,000 as of March 31, 2024, and \$155,000 as of September 30, 2023, and December 31, 2022, respectively, March 31, 2023.
+Management believes that this estimate is reasonable, but there can be no assurance that the estimate will not change due to a change in economic conditions or business conditions within the industry, the individual customers, or the Company.
 Any adjustments to this account are reflected in the consolidated statements of operations as a general and administrative expense.
 The Company recognized \$50,000 in bad debt expense for the three and nine months ended September 30, 2023 and did not recognize any bad debt expense in the three and nine months ended September 30, 2022.
-Bad debt expense was less than 1% of revenue for the three and nine months ended September 30, 2023 and 2022.
+Bad debt expense was less than 1% of revenue for March 31, 2024 and recognized \$50,000 in the three and nine twelve months ended September 30, 2023 and 2022, December 31, 2023.